 I am a psychological counsellor, who trained in both the US and UK, and a registered “counselor / relation d’aide” in the canton of Geneva.

-My training is integrative, drawing on a variety of approaches, including person-centered, psychodynamic, trauma-informed, infant-parent and attachment-based therapies.
+My training is integrative, drawing on a variety of approaches, including person-centered, psychodynamic, trauma-informed, intersubjective systems theory, interpersonal neurobiology, infant-parent and attachment & relational therapies.
 For more information on what this means, click here.

 I provide therapy in English either in-person in Geneva or online.